 The primary focus of the Waves platform is in the creation and transfer of custom tokens.
 You can create a token directly through the lite client which is available on the web as well as both Android and iOS.

-It costs 1 WAVE to create a token – about $13.40 at the time of this writing.
+It costs 1 WAVE to create a custom token – about $2.00 at the time of this writing.

 Decentralized exchanges reduce many of the risks associated with using a typical, centralized exchange.